AndyObtiva/opal-async/README.md

 The delay and steps of a task can be modified within the execution of the task.
 The following example will start out slow and increase in speed:

 ```
-task = Task.new times: 5, delay: 5000 do |countup, countdown|
+task = Async::Task.new times: 5, delay: 5000 do |countup, countdown|
   puts countdown
   task.delay = task.delay - 1000
 end